Multi-Objective Quantum Power System Redispatch: Background

-The objective function we will minimize is the overall cost of the configuration $\g{\bZ}$.
-Running the $a$-th controllable resource at timepoint $t$ in its $i$-th state incurs some non-negative cost $\g{\bc}_{t,a,i}\geq 0$.
-The \emph{production} cost for running the configuration $\g{\bZ}$ is then:
+The redispatch problem then seeks to minimize the total cost of an energy network configuration $\bZ$, subject to the constraints in \cref{eq:constraint-power,eq:constraint-ramp}.
+The cost associated with a configuration $\bZ$ stems from three sources.
+The first source is the production cost of running the $a$-th controllable resource at timepoint $t$ in its $i$-th state; this incurs a non-negative cost $\bc_{t,a,i}>0$.
+The total production cost for a $\bZ$ is then:

-Furthermore, in order to discourage frequent state switching, switching the state of the $a$-th controllable resource from $i$ to $i'$ incurs switching cost $\bs_{a}(i,i')$.
-That is a total switching cost of

-where typically the switching cost is proportional to the difference in the power produced between the two states: